-Physical Construction Completed Value of physical construction (infrastructure) completed; % of total construction value completed (Note 3) (Note 3) Note 3: Construction star Advance (Enabli • g demolition work under n contracts have been av Rolling Stock Vehicle Status e Awarded No. Ordered No. Delivered (There are no direct TJPA procurements of revenue service vehicles included in the project scope of work) nts of revenue icles included N/A N/A N/A Major Issues Date Identified Status Project Sponsor Action PMOC Recommendation N/A N/A N/A N/A N/A Date of Next Quar rterly Meeting g (if known): Next Monthly Meeting i s on August 21, 2024.
+Rolling Stock Vehicle Status Date Awarded No. Ordered No. Delivered (There are no direct TJPA procurements of revenue service vehicles included in the project scope of work) N/A N/A N/A Major Issues Date Status Project Sponsor Action PMOC Recommendation N/A N/A N/A N/A N/A Date of Next Quar terly Meeting Next Monthly Meeting is on October 22, 2024.

-^{}Project scope includes cost for Caltrain procurement of five non-revenue Maintenance of Way vehicles, the level-boarding door modifications to the 23 new EMU revenue vehicles from Caltrain under their current procurement and the existing Salesforce Transit Center train box completed under the Transbay DTX Phase 1 Program.
+\Project scope includes cost for Caltrain procurement of five non-revenue Maintenance of Way vehicles, the levelboarding door modifications to the 23 new EMU revenue vehicles from Caltrain under their current procurement and the existing Salesforce Transit Center train box completed under the Transbay DTX Phase 1 Program.
 Refer to report Section 2.12 for details.

-^{}As of July 31, 2024.
-Final cost estimates and contingency have been reconciled with the adjusted SCC Workbook based on the final adjustments from the revised FTA Risk Assessment.
+\\As of September 30, 2024.
+Final cost estimates and contingency have been reconciled with the adjusted SCC Workbook based on the final adjustments from the revised FTA Risk Assessment completed in 2023.
 Current Cost Forecast includes financing costs.